Skip to content

 tensorrt_llm/scheduling_params.py

-Worker Scheduling Params Handling
+Worker Scheduling Attribute

 tensorrt_llm/executor/worker.py

-API Reference Updates
+API Reference Update

 tests/unittest/api_stability/references/llm.yaml